rwilliams/jrubywiki/DifferencesBetweenMriAndJruby.md

 Thread priority
 ---------------

+NOTE: from at least as early as JRuby 1.7.6, Ruby thread priorities are mapped to Java thread priorities, so this section isn't accurate -- you can use the same priority for MRI and JRuby.

 In MRI, the Thread priority can be set to any value in Fixnum (if native threads are enabled) or -3..3 (if not).
 The default value is 0.

 In JRuby, Threads are backed by Java threads, and the priority ranges from 1 to 10, with a default of 5.
 If you pass a value outside of this range to `Thread#priority=`, the priority will be set to 1 or 10.